UnrealCryptoCore/rwth2FABypass/README.md

 3. Open the extension and paste the key in the specified textfield and hit save.
 4. The extension should have generated a new code.
 Use it to verify your token and finish the creation process.

-Hint: The second textfield is used to specify the name of your TOTP-Token, so that you don't need to manually select the right token every time.
+Hint: The second textfield is used to specify part of the name of your TOTP-Token, so that you don't need to manually select the right token every time.
+Second hint: Save your secret key somewhere so you can use the extension on multiple devices with a single token.